 For a craft brewery in the Milk District: If we are ever in the Milk District neighborhood, we always stop at Sideward Brewing Co. – a modern, family-owned brewery, tap room and kitchen.
 We love their shaded outdoor patio (with fans) on a nice day, and their central location.
 It’s the best place to park if you want to hop around the neighborhood, but go early!
 It fills up quickly.

-For a rotating craft beer menu in Milk District: I recently checked Whippoorwill Beer House & Package Store off my wishlist and am so glad I finally made it over there.
-It made a great impression on us!
+For a rotating craft beer menu in Milk District: Whippoorwill Beer House & Package Store has made a great impression on us.
 The space is beautiful and bright with an open floor plan that feels very chill.
 Instead of flights, you can pick your size pour and make your own without being committed to a certain number.
-For any fellow sour beer lovers, they have some amazing ones right now!
+For any fellow sour beer lovers, they always have some amazing ones!

 On my wishlist to try: Hourglass Brewing